When painting and decorating a house, it is generally recommended that the colors should match one another somewhat, at the very least.

 The main difference between bathroom and bedroom paint is that the former typically contains mold-inhibiting properties.
 So, you definitely can use the bathroom paint in the bedroom, but vice versa is not just a good option.

-When deciding whether to use bathroom paint in your bedroom, consider the finish it will create.
+When deciding whether to use bathroom paint in your bedroom, also consider the finish it will create.

 Bathroom paints that have flat or matte finishes can be used on your bedroom walls and ceiling because they don’t shine or glare as much.